-Mr Banwell, Consultant Cosmetic Surgeon is a specialist in repair of split ear lobes in Sussex, Kent, Surrey and London.
+Mr Banwell, Consultant Cosmetic Surgeon is a specialist in the repair of split ear lobes in London, Sussex, Kent and Surrey.

 The earlobes are appendages of the ears made of soft skin and a small amount of fatty tissue.
 When studying the earlobe appearance and anatomy, one is often surprised about the large variation in size, form and shape.
 Aside from being important for a normal appearance of the ears, the earlobes serve women and men as popular locations for jewelry.
 Often, the earlobes are pierced to fit various forms of ear ornaments ranging from little studs to larger and heavier items.

 An incomplete tear in the earlobe usually starts at the original piercing site and continues downward for some degree.
 The result is an earlobe hole too large to hold ear studs.
 Closure of the enlarged slit-like hole can be performed in the outpatients department as mentioned above (under a local anaesthetic).
 A new piercing usually has to be performed but has to wait for approximately 6 months.

 Earlobes may be large from birth but commonly get bigger with age.
 A large earlobe may require substantial ear jewelry for appropriate balance; small studs may appear “lost” within the space of a fleshy earlobe.
 Large earlobes can be sagging and hang down too far which may benefit from a decrease of the hanging curvature.
 In other instances, the earlobe is rather fleshy and elongated requiring a decrease of the overall length.
 An earlobe reduction is performed in the office under local anaesthesia with the option of a sedative.